Campaign Finance

 Private prison companies CoreCivic and GEO Group saw their stock prices surge 100% and 98% respectively after donating nearly $2.8 million to Trump’s campaign and inauguration.
 Attorney General Jeff Sessions immediately reversed Obama’s order to phase out private prisons, declaring …

-CoreCivic GEO Group Jeff Sessions Donald Trump ICE +1 more private-prisons pay-to-play immigration-detention campaign-finance corruption
+CoreCivic GEO Group Jeff Sessions Donald Trump Immigration and Customs Enforcement (ICE) +1 more private-prisons pay-to-play immigration-detention campaign-finance corruption

 Read more →